First read about general requirements at Before You Apply, and then learn about additional requirements.

 If you have received an offer of admission without financial support, you must submit a Certification of Funds along with financial documentation before you can receive an official certificate of admission and eligibility (I-20 or DS-2019).

 Financial documentation is not required for New Brunswick programs until you are offered admission.
-Financial documents must be original and current, dating no more than 9 months prior to the term of admission.
+Financial documents must be original and current, and no more than 6 months old.

 You must also show proof you can finance your first year of education and living expenses and provide a plan and sources for funding future years.